Canary Islands Unfiltered: Volcanic Wonders, Hidden Beaches, and Island Hopping Adventures You Won't Believe

 Top things to do and see on El Hierro

-Traditional Canarian cuisine consists of a variety of fruit, fish, and fresh vegetables, you can expect to find lighter meals that are generally easier to digest in a warmer climate.
+Traditional Canarian cuisine consists of various fruits, fish, and fresh vegetables; you can expect lighter meals that are generally easier to digest in a warmer climate.
 Meat is consumed as steaks or part of tasty beef and pork stews.

-Cheese is also very popular and a number of award-winning cheeses are made locally including Finca de Uga (Lanzarote), Maxorata (Fuerteventura), Teisol (Tenerife), and Guriamen (Fuerteventura).
+Cheese is also very popular, and several award-winning cheeses are made locally, including Finca de Uga (Lanzarote), Maxorata (Fuerteventura), Teisol (Tenerife), and Guriamen (Fuerteventura).

 One of the famous traditional dishes in the Canary Island is Papas Arrugadas ( wrinkled potatoes ) which are easily prepared using small potatoes cooked in water and sea salt and served with delicious sauces, the two most common sauces are mojo verde and mojo picon, known as the green and spicy sauce respectively.

-Fish and seafood are always a firm favourite and the ever-present tapas concept is in force all around the island.
+Fish and seafood are always a firm favourite, and the ever-present tapa concept is in force all around the island.

 Getting to the Canary Islands